LifeEmu/Emu8_z80/README.md

 ## Special Thanks to...
 * Zeroko for overall program structure
 * calc84maniac for their look-up table idea
+* Tari for variable data structure information
 * fghsgh for helping me figuring out memory layout and VAT stuff
 * Cemetech for providing such an amazing calculator community
 * You for using this program

 ## Miscellaneous

+### Current progress

+* The look-up table is finished
+* Overall structure of the emulator had been worked out

 im not familiar with z80 assembly nor git nor github nor English pls do not blame me if i made silly moves *sobs*